The Divine Oscar Wilde: Epigrams, Quotes and Poems

 to two years' hard labor in Reading Gaol after being convicted of practicing "gross indecency."
 (He

-was flagrantly gay.)
+was gay.)
 After being released from prison, Wilde set sail for Dieppe by the night ferry, never to

 return to Ireland or Britain.